Center for Biotechnology and Interdisciplinary Studies: Construction and architecture

-The Biotechnology Center is from what appears to be, from the inside, two separate L-shaped buildings.
+The Biotechnology Center appears to be, from the inside, two separate L-shaped buildings.
 The first of these “buildings” is a group of offices with one three story wing facing 15th Street and another four story wing facing College Ave.
 The second “building” is a four story section of laboratories that run adjacent to the Center for Industrial Innovation.
 A large glass atrium separates the two sections.
 Elevated walkways allow researchers to pass from their offices across the atrium to their laboratories.
 This is done because laboratory space is very expensive to build and has strict code requirements.
 Separating the spaces allows for a more cost effective design.